 It’s very likely that you have a Twitter account and a Facebook fan page set up for your business (and if you don’t, for the love of Pete, do it now).
 You’ve also probably heard of marketing with Pinterest but are thinking that you don’t have time to devote to it and that it’s completely unnecessary as a social media networking strategy.
 Well, the good and the bad news is that you can’t afford not to set up a Pinterest account for your business.

 Pinterest is now the third largest social network behind Facebook and Twitter (for now, anyway), and the traffic stats are insane.
 According to Mashable, Pinterest sends more traffic to websites than Reddit, YouTube, Google+ and LinkedIn.
 And as you’ve seen in your Google Analytics (you do check that, right?), those sites are nothing to sneeze at – with the exception of Google+, that is.
-You can hawk a loogie at Google+ any day of the week as far as we’re concerned.

 - Instagram has become almost as popular as YouTube videos of people falling down.
 It was recently purchased by Facebook for $1 billion, and it’s now available as an app for Android, making it that much more marketable.
 Instagram makes it easy for just about anyone to take awesome photos and share them, so the focus on images makes Pinterest even more relevant for users.

 - The focus is on what is shared, not who is sharing it.
 When you’re friends with someone on Facebook and they post something funny or interesting, you don’t like it because you like them necessarily, but because – well, because you like it.
 Pinterest focuses on what is being posted.
 It’s less personal than a Facebook share or a retweet, but that turns out to be a good thing.

 - Cell phones have amazing cameras in them now, making it super easy to feel like you’re a hotshot photographer.
 People love sharing the pictures they take.